tarquasso/softroboticfish7/README.md

 -- contains code that goes on the Pi in the fish and on the mbed in the fish

 ===== controller =====
--- contains code that goes on the Pi in the acoustic transmitter module
+-- contains code that goes on the Pi in the acoustic transmitter module (omitted for now in v7)